cedx/setup-hashlink/docs/usage.md

 ## Inputs
 By default, this action will install the latest release of the [HashLink VM](https://hashlink.haxe.org) corresponding to the current host platform.
-You can customize the downloaded release with the following inputs:
+You can customize the downloaded release with the following input:

 ### **version**: string
 The version constraint of the HashLink VM (optional, defaults to `latest`).